FLemon/codekata/README.md

     mkdir lee-jon
     mkdir hatchws

 Keep all files in that folder.
-Issue a pull request back to the repository once you're done.
+On your last commit, push branch to the repo and ssue a pull request back to the repository once you're done.
+You should never bemerging to master!

+  git add .
+  git commit "add lee-jon's solution to the second exercise"

+  git push origin ljb_001_if_else_solution

+Pull requests are done within github.
+[Go to the repo](https://github.com/Alliants/codekata) and select your branch from the branches.
+Then click pull request above.

+The submissions will be reviewed and merged to master by Dan, Joe or Lee-Jon.

 Happy hacking!